AVSLab/basilisk/src/simulation/environment/groundLocation/groundLocation.rst

-To use this module, instantiate the class and provide it with a body-fixed location (in either lat/long/altitude, via the specifyLocation method, or in planet-centered planet-fixed coordinates directly via the ``r_LP_P_Init`` attribute) and a planet position/attitude message (i.e., an instance of :ref:`SpicePlanetStateSimMsg`);
+To use this module, instantiate the class and provide it with a body-fixed location (in either lat/long/altitude, via the specifyLocation method, or in planet-centered planet-fixed coordinates directly via the ``r_LP_P_Init`` attribute) and a planet position/attitude message (i.e., an instance of :ref:`SpicePlanetStateMsgPayload`);
-to compute access, at least one :ref:`scPlusStatesSimMsg` must be added to the class using the ``addSpacecraftToModel`` method, which operates on the message's name.
-By default, output messages are named ``ModelTag_#_access``, where ``ModelTag`` is the ModelTag associated with that groundLocation instance and # is the index of the spacecraft state message as they were added to the class; the first spacecraft is 0, the second is 1, and so on.
+to compute access, at least one :ref:`scPlusStatesMsgPayload` message must be added to the module using the ``addSpacecraftToModel()`` method.
+The first spacecraft is 0, the second is 1, and so on.

 Module Assumptions and Limitations
 ----------------------------------